install latest python version on raspberry pi

 If PIP is installed properly, you should get something like:

-You can also find the Python version you are using near the end of the line (3.10 on my screenshot).
+You can also find the Python version you’re using at the end of the line (3.11 in my screenshot).

 If you get an error, it’s probably because PIP is not installed yet.

-Use the apt command they give you to install it or check the end of this article for more detail on how to install PIP on any system.
+Run the APT command they give you to install it or check the end of this article for more detail on how to install PIP on any system.

 Note: If you have several Python versions installed on your system, using “pip3 -V” instead of “pip -V” might give a different result.
 In this case, you should also use “pip3” when installing new packages, or they will be installed for Python 2.